raspiblitz/raspiblitz/alternative.platforms/QEMU/raspiblitz-on-qemu.md

-Documentation focused on install for dev environment with macos.
-Do not rely on this setup for nodes on mainnet.
+Documentation focused on install for macos dev environment.
+Do not rely on this setup for mainnet nodes.

 1. Download [Debian 10.4 Minimal Image](https://mac.getutm.app/gallery/debian-10-4-minimal)
 2. Resize the image container to 30GB